-Membership Companies may cast one vote for each position.
+Member Organizations may cast one vote for each office.
 Write-in votes for individuals not already nominated are permitted.
-The eligible individual with the greatest number of Membership Company votes for each position, not counting abstentions, shall be declared the winner.
+The eligible individual with the greatest number of Member Organization votes for each office, not counting abstentions, shall be declared the winner.
 The Returning Officer shall announce the results no later than the first weekday following the close of voting.
 The newly-elected officers shall take office immediately upon announcement of the results by the Returning Officer.

 Any vote to change the schedule for elections shall not be held less than one month in advance of the start of nominations.
 Any election or nomination deadline may be delayed by up to seven days.